lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 When imagining an ecosystem, one typically thinks of a forest with trees, animals, and insects.
 Perhaps some fish swim in a stream.
 All are idyllically thriving as a balanced part of a larger whole.
-The concept emphasises the abundance and complexity of interaction within the larger system, rather than the individualistic existence of the loose parts.
+The concept emphasises the abundance and complexity of interactions within the larger system, rather than the individualistic existence of the loose parts.
-Yet, when an average person imagines a biological experiment, they think of lab coats, petri dishes, and perhaps microscopes.
+Yet, when one imagines a biological experiment, they think of lab coats, petri dishes, and perhaps microscopes.
 They are not wrong; science has thrived under reductionism.
 Scientific experiments often strive to control one variable at a time to isolate its effects.
 All other variations are reduced by working with one species or strain at a time, treated exactly the same except for that one experimental variable.